mcbookshelf/bookshelf/modules/bs.health/README.md

 ## ❤️ Bookshelf Health Module

-Manage entity health in Minecraft datapacks: heal, damage, get/set values, modify max health, and assign lifetimes with death callbacks.
+Read and modify player health, and give entities a lifetime.

 > *"He who has a why to live can bear almost any how."*
 >